-Today, there is a myriad of ways to pay your self-publishing expenses, you can do what most authors do and that’s self-fund or you can crowdfund, where you ask others to support your project.
+Today, there are a myriad of ways to pay your self-publishing expenses, you can do what most authors do and that’s self-fund or you can crowdfund, where you ask others to support your project.
 Kickstarter and Indiegogo are the dominant sites for artists looking to raise money for their projects.
 However, several years ago, another site called Patreon rewrote the rules of crowdfunding by setting up a system where artists can collect payments on an ongoing basis.
 Patreon is a subscription-based membership platform where fans of a particular artist or creator can pay a monthly fee to support them.
 Launched in 2013, the site has raised over 2 billion dollars (U.S.) and has over 200,000 creators.

 Authors such as; Joanna Penn, Mark Dawson, and Lindsay Buroker have all used Patreon successfully to fund their ongoing creative projects.
 Some authors use it to help fund their self-publishing expenses, podcasts, or online courses.
 I’ve even noticed some creators who have no particular project and just ask for donations to fund their careers.
 As you can see, you can use Patreon for a variety of reasons.

 Needless to say, crowdfunding of any kind should be taken seriously, because if you don’t reach your goals and fulfill promises your reputation could be called into question.
 That means people could see you either as a con artist looking for victims or you can be seen as just plain lazy and seeking a handout.
 This isn’t what you want for your career.
 That’s why it’s important to educate yourself about crowdfunding before you choose this route.
 Fortunately, Patreon has an excellent list of resources for those looking into educating themselves about the site, I’ll link to them below:

 - Patreon Youtube Channel